EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L04/index.md

 <img width="4032" height="3024" alt="IMG_5831" src="https://github.com/user-attachments/assets/446cd02a-e2ad-44c4-b2b8-d92982b47fc2" />

 Here you can see that the printer has completed the primary models of both Nicholas's and my parts.
-If you observe closely, you can see the text that I placed on the side of the model identifying the diameters of the pins.
+If you look closely, you can see the text I placed on the side of the model identifying the pin diameters.
 I have more to say about this text within the lessons learned, but it mainly pertains to its depth and legibility.

-REMIND: Talk about text in lessons leanred

 <img width="4032" height="3024" alt="IMG_5832" src="https://github.com/user-attachments/assets/c3b4dbc1-e3e3-47f7-98dc-c0d6252f8991" />